Leaf, Brush & Yard Waste

 While the Village encourages use of the collections services listed above, open burning of leaves, brush, clean wood, and other vegetative debris is allowed under certain circumstances:

-- Except for campfires and permitted bonfires, open burning shall only be conducted between 9:00 a.m. and the earlier of the following: Sunset or 7:00 p.m.
+- Open burning shall only be conducted between 9:00 a.m. and the earlier of the following: Sunset or 7:00 p.m.
 (All recreational fires shall be out by 12:00 a.m.)

 - Open burning shall only be conducted at a location at least 25 feet from any structure and ten feet from any property line.

 - Open burning shall be constantly attended and supervised by a competent person until the fire is extinguished and cold.
 The person shall have readily available fire extinguishing equipment, as may be necessary for the total control of the fire.

 - Fires shall not be ignited with flammable or combustible liquids, such as gasoline, kerosene, fuel oil, diesel fuel, etc.

 - No materials may be burned upon any street, curb, gutter, or sidewalk or on the ice of a lake, pond, stream, or water body.

 - All allowed open burning shall be conducted in a safe and nuisance-free manner, when wind and weather conditions are such as to minimize adverse effects and not create a health hazard or a visibility hazard on roadways, railroads, or airfields.

 - Except for barbecue, gas, and charcoal grills, no burning shall be undertaken within 25 feet from any combustible material, combustible wall or partition, exterior window opening, exit access, or exit unless authorized by the fire chief.

 - Open burning shall be conducted in conformance with all local and state fire protection regulations.

 - Except for barbecue, gas, and charcoal grills, no open burning shall be undertaken during periods when either the fire chief or the state department of natural resources has issued a burning ban applicable to the area.

 - No open burning may be conducted on days when the department of natural resources has declared an ozone action day applicable to the County of Racine.